Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 - ##### `#[promp(params = String)]`

 Transfer the signature to the trait and method to be able to use functions with parameters inside methods.
 Use with field attribut function_new or function_mod.
+Put here every parameters that will be needed for the functions to be executed inside the methods.
+If you have two attributs with functions, except if you want the same parameter to be passed, you need to put all the parameters for each function.

 - ##### `#[promp(msg_mod = String)]`